sitewhere/sitewhere-documentation/src/site/sphinx/platform/architecture.rst

 For instance, device management and event management persistence are each contained in separate microservices, so as new events come in to the system, the inbound processing microservice has to connect with the event persistence microservice to store the events.
-SiteWhere 2.0 uses `GRPC <https://grpc.io/>`_ to establish a long-lived connection between microservices that need to communicate with each other.
-Since GRPC uses persistent HTTP2 connections, the overhead for interactions is greatly reduced, allowing for decoupling without a significant performance penalty.
+SiteWhere 2.0 uses `gRPC <https://grpc.io/>`_ to establish a long-lived connection between microservices that need to communicate with each other.
+Since gRPC uses persistent HTTP2 connections, the overhead for interactions is greatly reduced, allowing for decoupling without a significant performance penalty.

 The entire SiteWhere data model has been captured in `Google Protocol Buffers <https://developers.google.com/protocol-buffers/>`_ format so that it can be used within GRPC services.
-All of the SiteWhere APIs are now exposed directly as GRPC services as well, allowing for high-performance, low-latency access to what was previously only accessible via REST.
-The REST APIs are still made available via the Web/REST microservice, but they use the GRPC APIs underneath to provide a consistent approach to accessing data.
+All of the SiteWhere APIs are now exposed directly as gRPC services as well, allowing for high-performance, low-latency access to what was previously only accessible via REST.
+The REST APIs are still made available via the Web/REST microservice, but they use the gRPC APIs underneath to provide a consistent approach to accessing data.

-Since the number of instances of a given microservice can change over time as the service is scaled up or down, SiteWhere automatically handles the process of connecting/disconnecting the GRPC pipes between microservices.
-Each outbound GRPC client is demulitplexed across the pool of services that can satisfy the requests, allowing the requests to be processed in parallel.
+Since the number of instances of a given microservice can change over time as the service is scaled up or down, SiteWhere automatically handles the process of connecting/disconnecting the gRPC pipes between microservices.
+Each outbound gRPC client is demulitplexed across the pool of services that can satisfy the requests, allowing the requests to be processed in parallel.

 Distributed Multitenancy